-What is the difference between Allergy IgE and IgG Testing and Food Sensitivities or Intolerances?
+What is the difference between Allergy IgE and IgG Testing and Food Intolerances?

 “Allergies” can follow two pathways either an Immunoglobulin E (IgE) response which is an immediate reaction or an Immunoglobulin G (IgG) response which is a delayed response.
 In an allergic reaction the mast cells in the immune system then release histamine to produce traditional allergy symptoms.
 The traditional allergy symptoms include: hives, swelling, itchy eyes, runny nose, headaches, sinus symptoms which may be life threatening.
 Revivelife™ Allergy Testing is done via blood and tests for both IgE and IgG reactions and is suited for those with allergy type symptoms.

-Sensitivities do not follow the histamine pathway yet impact the body in a negative way.
+Intolerances do not follow the histamine pathway yet impact the body in a negative way.
 The symptoms of sensitivities maybe varied and tend to impact an individual where their genetic weaknesses are.
-For example one person sensitive to tomatoes may get a headache while another may have arthritic pain.
-Sensitivity or Intolerance Testing at Revivelife is indicated for those with generalized health concerns.
+For example one person intolerant to tomatoes may get a headache while another may have arthritic pain.
+Intolerance Testing at Revivelife is indicated for those with generalized health concerns.

 How is the Revivelife™ life allergy testing different than what is done by a traditional allergist MD?

-The most comprehensive approach to food & environmental reactions would be to overlap sensitivity results with allergy results.
+The most comprehensive approach to food & environmental reactions would be to overlap intolerance results with allergy results.

 What is a Food Intolerance Test?
 And what conditions can it help?